Coarctation of the aortaAortic coarctation

 Exams and Tests

-The health care provider will perform a physical exam and take the blood pressure and pulse in the arms and legs.
+The health care provider will perform a physical exam and check the blood pressure and pulse in the arms and legs.

 - The pulse in the groin (femoral) area or feet will be weaker than the pulse in the arms or neck (carotid).
 Sometimes, the femoral pulse may not be felt at all.